“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Nemo watched him eat every finger off his right hand.
 “You’re spilling blood.
 Sloppy work.”

 “Shut up!”
 Leo gnashed canines to split ligaments in his left pinky.
 He jerked his head to tear the digit from his palm.
-Blood, sweat, tears, and spit trickled down his face, neck, and chest.
+Blood, sweat, tears, and spit trickled down his face, neck, chest, and stomach.
 His tattoo’s color ran, leaving him bare-chested.
 Leo skipped his ring-finger and ate the rest, panting.
 When only his left ring-finger remained, he showed it to Nemo.
 Leo wore a gold ring.
 “I can’t eat this one,” said Leo.
 “My wife would kill me.”

 Nemo smirked.
-“You seek utter freedom, but worry what your wife would think?
+“You seek utter freedom but worry what your wife would think?
 Whi-chii.”
 It was a whip crack.

 “Okay, okay!
 But I’m keeping the ring.”
 Leo pulled off the ring with his teeth.

 Nemo shook his head.
-“You can’t be free if you can’t sever your attachments—to your body, and to others.”
+“You can’t be free if you can’t sever your attachments—to your body and to others.”

 “How could I be attached to her body?” misunderstood Leo.
 “She won’t even fuck me.”

 “Women are the worst,” Leo stalled.
 “They don’t know a great guy like me when they see one.
-I didn’t get laid in high-school, and after high-school, women are just used-up sluts whose gaping cavities aren’t worth a damn.
+I didn’t get laid in high-school, and after high-school women are just used-up sluts whose gaping cavities aren’t worth a damn.
 But I thought I’d lower myself to fucking one—I bought a wife from overseas.
-Cheap, ‘cause she came pregnant.
+Cheap ’cause she came pregnant.
 But even that worn-out bitch won’t fuck me!
 How could I possibly be attached to that husk?
 Maybe I’ll fuck my stepdaughter if she grows up hot.
 It’s not like we’re related.”

 Nemo chuckled.
 “But you won’t eat the ring?”